Mughlai shahi paneer recipe, a wonderful & rich paneer curry for your naan, kulcha and jeera rice.

 Tomato or tomato puree if you want to add tomatoes to this shahi paneer gravy recipe, just blanch 2 large tomatoes along with onions and nuts.
 You can add 1/2 cup tomato puree after adding shahi paste if you like.

-More Notes & Suggestions
+More Notes On Ingredients

 Whole spices- Whole spices are used here for delicate yet good flavor.
 For this restaurant style recipe for shahi paneer you will need bay leaf, green cardamom, cinnamon stick and cumin leaves.